 c.
-Withdrawal without Permission
+Withdrawal Without Permission

-Graduate students are required to maintain continuous registration for the duration of their program.
-A student who has not maintained continuous registration is considered withdrawn without permission from their program.
-A student who has been withdrawn without permission and wishes to return to their program is normally considered under the criteria for reapplication (2.2.4).
+Graduate students are required to maintain continuous registration for the duration of their program (except for students who are in course-based programs without appropriate courses available in the spring and summer semester).
+A student who has not maintained continuous registration is considered Withdrawn Without Permission from their program.
+A student who has been Withdrawn Without Permission and wishes to return to their program is normally considered under the criteria for reapplication (2.2.4).
 The conditions for return may require that additional coursework be completed or repeated and additional criteria may be established for continued study.